brainit-consulting/chess/docs/player-user-guide.md

-# 3D Chess Game.
-Player User Guide
+# 3D Chess Game by Emile du Toit

+## Player User Guide

 Welcome to **3D Chess**!
 This guide explains all available game modes, controls, and features so you can get the most out of the experience.